carlosbrando/autotest-notification/README.txt

     In your shell, cd to the directory on the Growl disk image containing growlnotify, and type ./install.sh.
     That script will install growlnotify to /usr/local/bin and the manpage to /usr/local/man.

+    If you want to be notified with voice of the test results, when running an-install, pass a "-s" switch, when you do not want voices notifications anymore, just run it again without the "-s" switch.

 * If you're using Windows (with cygwin):
     You need to have Snarl and sncmd installed on your machine.